Meet the Team

 Eric has been a pioneer in digital photography and digital asset workflow since the early 1990s when he joined Fuji’s fledgling Digital Imaging Division.
 At Fuji, he worked with major corporations and cultural institutions including The Smithsonian Institution and The Metropolitan Museum of Art as they adopted digital creative workflows.
 Later, Eric worked with leading photography studios at both Leaf and Phase One, pioneers in high resolution digital capture systems and image processing workflows.
 He then piloted DAM integrations at major government institutions including the US Air Force, Navy Visual News Service and Defense Intelligence Agency.
 Most recently, he played multiple roles in a startup SaaS platform vendor providing end-to-end creative production solutions for the world’s largest fashion and retail brands.

-Eric has six children ranging in age from adults to infant twins, which keep him and his wife of 23 years very busy!
-He is a voracious reader, social media addict and political junkie during his rare moments of spare time.
+Eric has six children ranging in age from adults to toddler twins, which keep him and his wife of 26 years very busy!
+They also recently moved to a small "farmette" and now have a gaggle of ducks to care for.
+He is a voracious reader, social media addict, and political junkie during his rare moments of spare time.